vira-org/hpropagate/README.md

 By default, the following headers are automatically propagated:

-1. `x-correlation-id`.
+1. `x-request-id`.
 If the header is missing from the inbound request, it will be created with a UUID as value.
-2. `x-variant-id` to allow us to deploy multiple versions of the same services at the same time.
-3. `x-feature-flags` to allow us to dynamically turn on feature flags.
-4. `x-request-id` for tracing
-5. `x-b3-traceid` for tracing
-6. `x-b3-spanid` for tracing
-7. `x-b3-parentspanid` for tracing
-8. `x-b3-sampled` for tracing
-9. `x-b3-flags` for tracing
-10. `x-ot-span-context` for tracing

-Apart from `x-correlation-id`, only headers received on the incoming request will be propagated to outbound calls.
+Apart from `x-request-id`, only headers received on the incoming request will be propagated to outbound calls.

-The list of headers can be overriden and the initialisation of `x-correlation-id` disabled, see [below](#override-defaults)
+The list of headers can be overridden and the initialisation of `x-request-id` disabled, see [below](#override-defaults)

+The value of `x-request-id` is also set as the value for `req.id` and `res.id` mainly to allow the [pino-http](https://github.com/pinojs/pino-http) logger to pick up the value in logs automatically also.

 ## Getting started